-Diverse techniques are employed for the processing of data acquired through lightweight EEG devices to enhance the performance of subsequent tasks, such as data augmentation (DA) to expand the dataset samples \cite{baoDataAugmentationEEGBased2021}, recovering poor segments in some electrodes based on effective electrodes \cite{saba-sadiyaEEGChannelInterpolation2020}, and extracting better EEG representation by self-supervised learning with a random masking strategy \cite{kostasBENDRUsingTransformers2021}.
-Nevertheless, these studies still mainly focus on the question of how to better represent EEG in the given data dimensions, so implicit neural information in uncovered electrode areas remains to be explored especially for low spatial resolution EEG data.
+In general, diverse techniques can be applied to process data acquired through lightweight EEG devices to enhance the performance of subsequent tasks, such as data augmentation to expand dataset samples \cite{baoDataAugmentationEEGBased2021}, recover poor segments in some electrodes based on effective electrodes \cite{saba-sadiyaEEGChannelInterpolation2020}, and extract better EEG representations by self-supervised learning with a random mask strategy \cite{kostasBENDRUsingTransformers2021}.
+Nevertheless, these studies mainly focus on the question of how to better represent EEG in the given data dimensions and can hardly reconcile into a unified electrode system design.
+In addition, the implicit neural information in the uncovered electrode areas remains to be explored for advanced applications, especially for low-spatial-resolution EEG data.

-In Computer Vision (CV), the technology of image reconstruction explores the intrinsic properties of data through the training of low-level tasks, such as workpiece removal \cite{zamirRestormerEfficientTransformer2022} and super-resolution (SR) \cite{fengTaskTransformerNetwork2021}, intending to identify ill-posed problems and establish a more robust foundation for subsequent high-level tasks \cite{yooRethinkingDataAugmentation2020}.
-The success of this technology provides a reference for obtaining EEG data from invisible channels.
-There are generally two methodological approaches for integrating SR reconstruction technology into EEG.
-One approach involves an end-to-end strategy, employing deep learning methods directly to upsample low spatial resolution EEG data \cite{corleyDeepEEGSuperresolution2018}.
-The alternative approach adopts a stage-to-stage methodology, combining mathematical interpolation techniques for interpolation with deep learning methods for data augmentation \cite{hanFeasibilityStudyEEG2018}.
+In computer vision, deep-learning methods \cite{hanTimelyDetectionSkin2024, zhangDeepLearningOutline2024} are commonly applied to preprocessed data using mathematical techniques such as artefact removal \cite{razmjooyImperialistCompetitiveAlgorithmBased2017}, image segmentation \cite{razmjooyHybridNeuralNetwork2018}, and noise reduction \cite{xuComputeraidedDiagnosisSkin2020}, \cite{caiBreastCancerDiagnosis2021}.
+Consequently, researchers have emphasised these upstream preprocessing techniques to assess their impact on downstream performance.
+A notable area within these techniques is image reconstruction, which investigates the inherent characteristics of data in low-level tasks, such as super-resolution (SR) \cite{sunTwoStageDeepSingleImage2023}, to address ill-posed problems and establish a more robust foundation for higher-level tasks \cite{yooRethinkingDataAugmentation2020}.
+Advancements in SR technology have provided valuable insights into recovering EEG data from unobserved channels.
+In general, there are two methodological approaches for integrating the SR reconstruction technology into EEG.
+One approach involves an end-to-end strategy that employs deep-learning methods directly to upsample low-spatial-resolution EEG data \cite{corleyDeepEEGSuperresolution2018}.
+An alternative approach adopts a stage-to-stage methodology that combines mathematical interpolation techniques with deep-learning methods for data refinement \cite{hanFeasibilityStudyEEG2018}.